-The committee is empowered by Section 54-35-02.4 to retain actuarial assistance for the review of proposals submitted to the committee.
-As a result of 1987 legislation, each program is required to pay for any actuarial reports required by the committee.
-Thus, much of the actuarial costs involved in the review of legislative measures and proposals have been paid by the retirement, insurance, or retiree health insurance program affected by each proposal.
-Basically, the committee submits retirement proposals to the affected retirement programs requesting each affected program obtain an actuarial report for each proposal from that program's consulting actuary.
+The Employee Benefits Programs Committee is empowered by Section 54-35-02.4 to retain actuarial assistance for the review of proposals submitted to As a result of 1987 House Bill the committee.
+No. 1680, which required each program to pay for any actuarial reports required by the committee, much of the actuarial costs involved in the review of legislative measures and proposals have been paid by the retirement, insurance, or retiree health insurance program affected by each proposal.
+During the 2007-08 interim, the Employee Benefits Programs Committee submitted retirement proposals to the affected retirement programs requesting that each affected program obtain an actuarial report for each proposal from that program's consulting actuary.
+Each retirement program bore the costs incurred in obtaining the actuarial reports.

 Prior interim Employee Benefits Programs Committees, after obtaining actuarial information on the retirement proposals and receiving relevant testimony, have developed a report with respect to each proposal submitted.
 The report has included the sponsor of the proposal, a summary of the proposal, the actuarial analysis of the effect on the retirement program of the proposal, and a committee recommendation to the Legislative Management on the proposal's merits.
-A copy of the committee's report must be attached to each proposal when it is introduced to the Legislative Assembly.
+A copy of the committee report must be attached to each proposal when it is introduced to the Legislative Assembly.